axltxl/hecatomb/README.md

 ###3.6 Compiling

-Compiling Yamagi Quake II from source is unnecessary as long as you will not use the github version or want to develop on OS X. If you really want to compile Yamagi Quake II by yourself follow these steps:
+Compiling Hecatomba from source is unnecessary as long as you will not use the github version or want to develop on OS X. If you really want to compile Yamagi Quake II by yourself follow these steps: